 This interesting cultivar is grown primarily for its attractive marbled maroon and green foliage.
 It has been grown and distributed under other names, including A. marmoratus and A. zebrina.
 With A. speciosus, it is the parent of the very popular hybrid A. ‘Black Pagoda’.

-The feature plant above was exhibited at the 2024 convention of the Gesneriad Society, in a class for plants grown for foliage.
+The feature plant above was exhibited at the 2025 spring show of the Toronto African Violet and Gesneriad Society, in a class for plants grown for foliage.

 While the green flowers blend into the foliage from a distance, close-up they have an interesting form, as well as attractive markings around the edge of the corolla lobes.